-A Des cription of the Development Package 36
+$\mathbf{B}$ Installation of Libraries and Tools

-В Inst allation of Libraries and Tools 38
+B.1 Interpreter and compiler 39

-B.1 Interpreter and compiler 38
+B.2 OpenSSL Installation 40

-B.2 OpenSSL Installation 39
+B.3 Python module (aeadtvgen) 41

-B.3 Python module (aeadtvgen) 40
+Bi bliog raphy 42

 1 Introduction

 The CAESAR Hardware API [1] is intended to meet the requirements of all algorithms submitted to the CAESAR competition, as well as many earlier developed authenticated ciphers, such as AES-GCM, AES-CCM, etc. The major parts of its specification [1] include the minimum compliance criteria, interface, communication protocol, and timing characteristics supported by the core.
 All of these parts have been defined with the goals of guaranteeing (a) compatibility among implementations of the same algorithm developed by different designers, and (b) fair benchmarking of authenticated ciphers in hardware.